griffithlab/genviz.org/_posts/0001-06-02-liftoverTools.md

 {% include figure.html image="/assets/liftOver/liftOver_1.png" width=650 %}

-Wee want to transfer our coordinates from the dm3 assembly to the dm6 assembly so let's make sure the original and new assemblies are set appropriately as well.
+We want to transfer our coordinates from the dm3 assembly to the dm6 assembly so let's make sure the original and new assemblies are set appropriately as well.

 {% include figure.html image="/assets/liftOver/liftOver_2.png" width=650 %}